TabularEditor/TabularEditorDocs/common/policies.md

 # Policies

 Some IT organisations may wish to limit certain features of Tabular Editor.
-This is possibly through the use of group policies.
+This is possible through the use of group policies, by setting certain values in the Windows registry.

 Below is a listing of the policies that can be controlled.